 Anything that moves slowly or infrequently can make a good subject for time-lapse.
 Even clouds moving slowly across the sky can result in a beautiful time-lapse video when the motion is sped up.
 Click play on the video below to view a time-lapse video recorded on the iPhone.

-You’re probably aware that you can use editing apps to apply filters to your images, allowing you to change the colors and tones in your photos.
-But did you know that you can shoot the original image using a filter in the camera app?
+You’re probably aware that you can use a photo filter app to apply preset filters to your image.
+Filters allow you to change the colors and tones in your photos.
+But did you know you can shoot the original image using a filter in the camera app?

 To shoot using a filter, tap the Filters icon (three overlapping circles near the shutter button).
 A grid will appear showing you what the scene will look like with each available filter.
 Simply tap the filter you want to use, then take your photo.

 The great thing about shooting with these filters is that they’re non-destructive.
 This means that if you change your mind after taking the picture, you can easily choose another filter or remove the filter completely.

 Below you can see that one of the black and white filters is being used to take this photo.